Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

-In a Company Voluntary Arrangement (CVA) a Company makes a Proposal to its creditors offering to pay contributions from future profits or asset disposals.
 The repayment terms may be an immediate lump sum payment or alternatively over a 1-5 year period.
-The Company Voluntary Arrangement may require creditors to compromise on their debt to receive a pence in the pound distribution.
+The CVA may require creditors to compromise on their debt to receive a pence in the pound distribution.

-What Percentage of Creditors Must Agree a CVA?
+What Percentage of Creditors Must Agree?

 What are the Advantages of a Company Voluntary Arrangement (CVA)?